“A friendly welcome and 3 lovely rooms-with-a-view in central Bruges”

 - Bruges’ other food museums are the Museum of the Frite, all about the history of potatoes (and more interesting than it sounds), and the De Halve Maan brewery, another great stop for tastings

 - Bruges can be overly touristy.
 Hire a bike (ask Véronique) and take yourself on an architectural tour of the northeast side of the city to avoid the crowds - you’ll make discoveries around every corner

 - Marvel at the magic touch of Michelangelo, whose Madonna and Child is found among countless paintings at the Church of our Lady.
 The tower here is 122m high, making it the tallest brick building in the world

 - Take a tour of Flanders Field and the First World War battlefields, around an hour away.
 Véronique can arrange a custom tour that picks you up from the B&B

 - Museums / galleries

 - Private guided tours

 - Shopping / markets

-Children of all ages are welcome here.
-An extra bed and baby cot can be added to all rooms and Véronique is happy to cater for kids at breakfast.
-There are plenty of places to eat nearby for children; they may also enjoy the boat rides and bike rides in the city.
+Children over 13 are welcome here.
+An extra bed can be added to the Belfort Room.
+There are plenty of places to eat nearby for families who may also enjoy the boat rides and bike rides in the city.

 Family friendly accommodation: